 - Lower efficiency.
 Working with fewer employees or with untrained employees will always cause difficulties for an organization.
+And, if an employee is out for recovery, this adds an additional workload to all of the other workers, leading to increased work exhaustion, fatigue and disengagement.
 Not only does this lead to less work being done, but it also leads to unhappy clients.

 - OSHA penalties.
 If an accident is found to be caused by negligence, a company may face significant OSHA penalties and other fines and fees.
 These go up the more accidents occur.

 - Negative effects on company reputation.
 Clients don’t want to deal with a company that has a lot of workplace accidents, not just out of concern for the employees, but also because of concern for the quality of work.